 - Are you required to use a specific specialty pharmacy?

-COBRA tends to preserve the existing rules you’ve already been living under, which can be a major advantage for Rx-heavy households.
+COBRA preserves the existing rules you’ve already been living under, which can be a major advantage for Rx-heavy households.

 The “option value” of COBRA that rarely gets explained

-COBRA has a quirky feature that can matter financially: in many cases, it can be elected retroactively within a defined election window, as long as you follow the timing and payment rules precisely.
+COBRA has a quirky feature that can matter financially: in many cases, you can elect it retroactively within a defined election window, as long as you follow the timing and payment rules precisely.

 That creates an “insurance option” effect: someone might delay paying COBRA premiums while they assess next steps, and if a large claim happens during the election window, they can elect COBRA and pay back premiums to reinstate coverage.
-This is not something to treat casually-deadlines, notices, and payment timing are strict-but it’s a real part of the cost comparison that most articles skip.
+Don’t treat this casually—deadlines, notices, and payment timing are strict—but it’s a real part of the cost comparison that most articles gloss over.

 Timing matters: the marketplace and COBRA run on different clocks